colinbruner/colinbruner.com/content/posts/blog/the-blog-architecture.md

 ## Domain & Network

-Both my domain and web application firewall (WAF) are provided by CloudFlare.
+Both my domain and web application firewall (WAF) are provided by Cloudflare.

-I've always liked CloudFlare.
+I've always liked Cloudflare.

 They offer a lot of really good (free) options for DNS, caching, etc. The user experience, reliable DNS updates, and fast network provides an easy choice.